-Professor Ioannis S. Patrikios was born in Cyprus in 1960.
-Prof. Patrikios received his BSc degree in Biochemistry/Pre-Medical studies from the City College of the City University of NY.
-He graduated with honor, passed the Medical College Admission Test (MCATS), got accepted in Medical School and at the same time was awarded for a scholarship for direct PhD studies from the City University of New York, USA.
-He completed his PhD studies, specialized on Immunology and Lipids /Lipidomics and his postdoctoral studies specialization in Medical Biochemistry in the City College of NY, besides the world-known Professor CS Russell.
+Professor Patrikios received his BSc degree in Biochemistry/Pre-Medical studies from the City College of the City University of NY.
+He graduated with honour and awarded a scholarship for direct PhD studies at the City University of New York, USA.
+He specialized on Immunology, Lipids /Lipidomics and Medical Biochemistry besides the world-known Professor CS Russell.

 Prof. Patrikios went through several different fellowships including research specializations /collaborations with different high reputation institutions including, Mount Sinai and Albert Einstein Medical School in New York and was awarded advanced Immunology specialization courses at Scuola Superiore d'Immunologia Ruggero Ceppellini, Italy.
 He also received professional certification and licensing for clinical/research Laboratory Director, Safety and Animal Handling and Use, from the New York Department of Health and Fire Department, USA.
 He served and continues to be an Industrial and Institutional Scientific Consultant, including Research Consultant.

-Prof. Patrikios, since 1986, taught courses in Biochemistry, Biology and Chemistry for Bio-oriented students, including nursing and medical students, at the City College of New York and Hostos Community College.
+Professor Patrikios, since 1986, taught courses in Biochemistry, Biology and Chemistry for Bio-oriented students, including nursing and medical students, at the City College of New York and Hostos Community College.
 In the year 2000 he repatriated to Cyprus and was hosted by the Cyprus Institute of Neurology and Genetics, the department of Cytogenetics, as an independent leader of his own research team to keep on his research.
-He continued his research receiving research grants from National as well as from International/European Research Promotion Foundations.
+He continued his research receiving research grants from National Research Foundations as well as from International/European Funds.

-His broad research interests include studies on Systems Medicine, Systems Biology through Nutritional Systems Biology, Lipid Hemagglutinins, Lectins, Immunology and Monoclonal Antibodies for Metastatic Cancer Cells.
+His broad research interests include studies on Systems Medicine, new therapies for Neurological autoimmune/inflammatory diseases, Lipid Hemagglutinins, Lectins, Immunology and Cancer.
 As from 2005, Prof. Patrikios got involved in the research of innovative, pioneer, holistic therapeutic approaches, through Systems Medicine of multifactorial Neurodegenerative Diseases, especially Multiple Sclerosis.

-Prof. Patrikios has several international academic affiliations, including Medical Schools, and he was a member of the Cyprus National Representative Committee for the European Advisory Council for Food Safety and Quality (ISO) for more than five consecutive years.
+Professor Patrikios has several international academic affiliations, including Medical Schools, and he was a member of the Cyprus National Representative Committee for the European Advisory Council for Food Safety and Quality (ISO) for more than five consecutive years.
 He is a scientist with international reputation and is often invited as a lecturer/speaker at Universities, International Conferences and Congresses.
 He is affiliated as a Graduate Studies Mentor with the Institute of Brain Chemistry of London.
 Since 2015 is a member of the advisory board of the Academy of Forensic Medical Sciences, UK.